colonyengine/colony/devref/DEVREF-lexicon.md

     description form that names, describes the assets required, and specified the arrangement of data for a *texture-map*.

+- **inference pass**: One of the *rectification* passes which will do a prolog-like search to fill in any missing data when SOME of the ground truth is specified and SOME of the derived data is specified in the data structure.
+By default, the *inference pass* is not implemented initially because the engine would need a prolog engine inside of it to do it correctly (which currently doesn't exist).
+This pass is implemented on an as needed basis.

 - **live coding**: A situation where an *appdev* is interacting via an editor (like emacs), a repl, or some other means with a running instance of the engine and mutating *abstract* data that the engine incorporates into